konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

 ### What's inside

 1. bivariateStatisticsResourceAtom

-   Loads data from /bivariate_matrix, if focusedGeometry is empty - make a full world data request.
    Loads data from `/bivariate_matrix`, if focusedGeometry is empty - make a full world data request.

 2. bivariateNumeratorsAtom

-   Extracts all available numerators with denominators after bivariateStatisticsResourceAtom is loaded.
    Extracts all available numerators with denominators after `bivariateStatisticsResourceAtom` is loaded.

 3. bivariateCorrelationMatrixAtom

-   Creates matrix from bivariateNumeratorsAtom and fills it will rates from bivariateStatisticsResourceAtom response.
    Creates matrix from `bivariateNumeratorsAtom` and fills it will rates from `bivariateStatisticsResourceAtom` response.

 4. bivariateMatrixSelectionAtom

    Selection in matrix component processed here.

-   - runPreselection is called when you open matrix, to set up initial selection (in case if bivariate layer was selected before matrix opening)
    - `runPreselection` is called when you open matrix, to set up initial selection (in case if bivariate layer was selected before matrix opening)
    - `setMatrixSelection` happens after selection of x and y layers pair, it creates a legend, colorTheme and a layer, then registers it in layersRegistryAtom and activates it.

 5. BivariateRenderer

    It's a renderer of bivariate layers.
 It's selected if type of layer is 'overlay'.